wp-plugins/youtube-video-player/readme.txt

 *   Player Theme - Choose YouTube Player Theme.
 *   Loop video - Set this option for repeating YouTube videos.
 *   Show fullscreen button - Set this option if you want to display fullscreen button.
+*   Show/Hide related videos - Set this option if you want to not show Related Videos after the Youtube video ends.
 *   Show video in popup - Set this option if you want to display YouTube videos in popup.
 *   Thumbnail width - Set the YouTube video thumbnail width for opening videos in popup .
 *   Thumbnail height - Set the YouTube video thumbnail height for opening videos in popup.